Selling a home

 144 Morrison Street

-It is important to discuss the situation with the selling agent as there may be different tactics on price to consider because of the type of property for sale.
+It's important to discuss the situation with the selling agent, as there might be different price tactics to consider because of the type of property.

 Deciding who to sell to

-Whether you have arranged to sell the house yourself or you have used an estate agent you may find that you receive more than one offer for the house.
-You can sell the house to whoever you want and do not have to sell to the buyer who offers the most money.
+Whether you've arranged to sell the property yourself or used an estate agent, you might receive more than 1 offer.
+You can sell the property to whoever you want, and you don't have to sell to the buyer who offers the most money.

-It could be unlawful for a seller to treat people unfairly by discriminating against them.
-For example, it is unlawful to refuse to sell a property, or to offer it on less favourable terms, just because the prospective buyer is of a particular religion or belief.
+It could be illegal for a seller to treat people unfairly by discriminating against them.
+For example, it's against the law to refuse to sell a property, or offer it on less favourable terms, just because the prospective buyer is of a particular religion or belief.